Wednesday, February 15, 2023

 Writing About Christmas

 Is it okay to have our students write about Christmas?
 Is Christmas not a favorite holiday for many people?
 Friends and family gather during this time.
 We decorate our homes inside and out with holiday decorations.
-Special foods and desserts are being made for celebrating.
+Special foods and desserts are being made to celebrate.
 Dinners, parties, and festive celebrations happen.
 These are such memorable times!

 To take advantage of all this, I have created a writing resource, Christmas Writing Prompts are made to spur creativity in a short amount of time.
 A picture with labels will help to get the writing process going.
 The prompt will provide direction to their responses and ask them to think about what the holiday means.